1RaY-1/crypto/README.md

 ## Logs
 By default this program will generate logs of when and what text you've encrypted/decrypted in the base folder, in logs.txt

-But you can disable it, in [main.py](https://github.com/1RaY-1/crypto/blob/main/main.py) on line 33: put **True** **False**
+But you can disable it, in [main.py](https://github.com/1RaY-1/crypto/blob/main/main.py) on line 33: change **True** to **False**

+### More
-It is not a super program, cause it's CLI, and you need python to be installed to use it, but still, I think it's a cool script.
+It is not a super program, cause it's CLI based, and you need python to be installed to use it, but still, I think it's a cool script.

 If you have a question about this project, you can ask me in [issue](https://github.com/1RaY-1/crypto/issues).